![]() |

 Keep the amounts very small to start with and make sure the food is very bland, such as some plain lean chicken (no skin), with some mashed up boiled rice or potatoes, or possibly some low fat cottage cheese.

-you can buy specially prepared cat foods for convalescing sick cats.
+Alternatively you can buy specially prepared food for a convalescing sick cat.

-If your cat responds well to this, then you can re-introduce their normal diet gradually over the next day or two.
+If your pet responds well to this, then you can re-introduce their normal diet gradually over the next day or two.

-If however, the vomiting returns, or other symptoms of cat illnesses appear, then you had better take them to the vet for proper investigations.
+If however, the vomiting returns, or other symptoms of cat illness appear, then you need to take them to the vet for proper investigations.

 They will feel the cats abdomen for tenderness or swellings and do a physical examination.